Multi2Sim/multi2sim/trunk/doc/coding-guidelines/coding-guidelines.md

     }

 ###
 The comments in a function body by themselves should express all actions carried out by the function.
 If all function code was removed, only the remaining comments should build a self-contained &quot;story&quot; that suffices to understand the function behavior.
+These comments **should** be full-sentences.

 Doxygen comments